 Although this text focuses on one particular case study, the same processes operate in all cities where land is used as a commodity for financial speculation.
 By tracing the Tolmers case in detail, this text demonstrates the forces which operate in city redevelopment, and shows the affect which various forms of opposition can have.

-'A rare report from the frontier of urban change' - Simon Jenkins, Times Literary Supplement
+‘…a rare report from the frontier of urban change’ - Simon Jenkins, Times Literary Supplement, 12 November 1976

-'A thorough… very readable… well-documented case study….
-A book about planning that actually looks interesting as well.' - Richard Adam, Planning
+‘…a thorough, very readable, well-documented case study… about planning which actually looks interesting as well.’ - Richard Adam, Planning, 17 December 1976

 Introduction; 1.
 Conflict of interest 2.
 The first attack 3.
 Die slowly, you’ll enjoy it more 4.
 Forced into a deal 5.
 Claudius to the rescue 6.
 The ‘stop the levy deal’ campaign 7.
 Don’t let them do it to us 8.
 Squatting 9.
 Council take control… 10. …or do they?
 Appendix- A little local history; Maps and diagrams

 Are there elusive titles that you need and have been trying to source for years but thought that you would never be able to find?